fjukstad/bio-8010/README.md

 [Course website](http://en.uit.no/studies/courses/course?p_document_id=368206&ar=2014&semester=H)

 ## Code Lab
-Code Lab is a game where kids collaborate on escaping an underground dungedon by programming their in-game characters to fight monsters, solve puzzles and collecting gems.
+Code Lab is a game where kids collaborate on escaping an underground dungeon by programming their in-game characters to fight monsters, solve puzzles and collecting gems.
 The game is played in a collaborative environment such as the [Tromsø Display